-Care for our community has been the basis of our conversations and decision-making related to reopening the museum.
+Care for our community was the basis of our conversations and decision-making related to reopening the museum.
 It is important to us to open art experiences to our community during this time of stress and difficulty, as we believe art is a powerful way of reflecting, connecting, and healing.

 Stroll through our 26,000 square feet of space for a calming and uplifting experience.

 Our hours have not changed.
-We will be open daily starting June 13 from 10AM to 5PM and 10AM to 8PM on Tuesdays.
-Purchase tickets online or in-person at the museum.
+We are open daily from 10AM to 5PM and 10AM to 8PM on Tuesdays.
+Purchase tickets online or in-person on the day of your visit at the museum.